-An employee shall be allowed a fifteen (15) minute paid rest period at the worksite in each of the first half and the second half of a full-time shift.
-An employee working less than a full-time shift shall have one paid rest period during each continuous three-and-one-half (3 1/2) or four (4) hours of regular working time.
+An employee shall be allowed a fifteen (15) minute paid rest period at the worksite in each of the first half and the second half of a fulltime shift.
+An employee working less than a full-time shift shall have one paid rest period during each continuous three-and-onehalf (3 1/2) or four (4) hours of regular working time.
+The Employer shall provide the Union with at least sixty (60) days' notice of any changes to school bell schedules.
+Such notice may be reduced or waived if the bell schedule must be changed due to circumstances beyond the control of the School District.